(for a downloadable pdf of our brochure and directions for use, click here)

 9. Ozonators are recommended and are compatible with Spa Solution®.

 10. Cup-Holders should be swept out as water will turn cool and may produce a slight odour.

 11. Bathing Suits should be washed in hot water without soap and double rinsed to remove dyes and any soap residue.

 12. Neck jets should remain open slightly so that water may flow freely during filtration cycle.

-13. Spa covers and headrests should be cleaned if any doors are present.
+13. Spa covers and headrests should be cleaned if any odours are present.

-*If you have drained your spa and expect to leave it drained for an extended period of time, ‘shock’ the water with chlorine when you refill.
+*If you have drained your spa and expect to leave it drained for an extended period of time, ‘shock’ the water with Spa Chlorine Granules when you refill.

 Spa Recommendations..*Before testing your water always run pumps on high for at least 1-minute for better accuracy.